 1 Towards a human-like robot.
 Robotic technologies are mainly ap- plied in the mechanical systems controlling the body movements.
 Cameras, microphones, odor sensors and tactile sensors are the input devices for a robot to sense the environment.
 Loudspeaker and the locomotive mechanical systems for body movements are the output systems of a robot to react to the environment.
 A computer with a lot of AI programs is the brain of a robot.
 Build- ing a human-like (equiv. humanoid) robot is already a difficult and huge project.
-Building a human-like robot with no Internet connection required is even difficult 5 2 Automatic knowledge generation 7 3 Human-in-a-Loop knowledge generation.
-Prompt entering and compiling the validation task are manually entered.
-Multi-modal data can be obtained real-time from all the apps connecting to the Internet.
-The sea of information could contain records of the activities of apps users on earth, with their time and place information 8 4 Multimodal sequence generation.
+Building a human-like robot with no Internet connection required is even difficult.
+5 2 3 Automatic knowledge generation 7 information 8 4 Multimodal sequence generation.
 The large model (LXM), the big black dot in between the prompt and Text 1, generates a sequence of text sentences in response to a prompt.
 By using text-to-image generator, a sequence of images could be generated.
 Follow by using a video generator with Images 1-4 as inputs, a video as shown on top embedding the information of the text sentences is hopefully generated.
 Similarly, a speech as shown on bottom embedding the information of the text sentences is generated.
 Clearly, the LXM should have embedded with multiple semantic maps for text sentences, images, videos and speeches.
-It might even be embedded with higher order semantic maps associated with all (resp. part) of these multimodal sources of information 9 5 Schematic diagram for a human learning.
+It might even be embedded with higher order semantic maps associated with all (resp. part) of these multimodal sources of information.
+9 5 Schematic diagram for a human learning.
 Once a question is asked, a person will give an answer.
 If the answer is correct, there is no need to make change.
 If the answer is incorrect, the person will need to make some change in one's mind hoping to get correct answer in the future.
 The step of making change of one's mind is so-called a learning.
 In this example, the learning is called the error-correction learning.
-Reinforcement learning, as schematically shown in Figure 6, is another type of learning 15
+Reinforcement learning, as 9 schematically shown in Figure 6, is another type of learning 14